-Doug Bradley
+Douglas Bradley

 President & Founder – Everest Legal Marketing, LLC

 I got my first car when I was 16 in 1994.
 It was all of $750 and beautiful (to me).
 It was a 1979 Camaro – white with a flat black hood bulge; it had a small block 350 with an automatic Turbo 350 transmission.
 Super cool.
-The only problem was it was a huge piece of crap.
+The only problem was it was a huge piece of junk.
 It broke down constantly, but as a newly minted driver, and car owner, I did everything I could to keep it on the road.
 As a 16 year old on a budget, I did all of the work at home.
-Once, with the help of a group of friends, we had to put it on jack stands and pulled the transmission to be rebuilt not knowing anything about removing a transmission, and having access only to the hand tools four or five less-than-wealthy kids from the Inland Empire area of California could scrape together.
+Once, with the help of a group of friends, we had to put it on jack stands and pulled the transmission to be rebuilt not knowing anything about removing a transmission, and having access only to the hand tools that four less-than-wealthy kids from the Inland Empire area of California could scrape together.

 Cutting to the chase, we figured it out.
 This is a common theme throughout my career.
 I like to know how things work, how they fail and what impacts either scenario.